 - Flexibility: we create wiggle room in our budget to each have a small discretionary fund to avoid any unnecessary qualms over smaller purchases or things that bring happiness and value.

 - Financial Literacy: we both made a commitment to educate ourselves about personal finance through podcasts, books and open discussion with one another.

 - Common Goals: aligning on specific goals for the short and long financial term has been another success to help us avoid tension in the alliance.

 This has helped us resist the dark side of money.

 Together, unified and aligned, you can wield great power and resist the pitfalls that money can bring into your relationship.

 Don’t let the dark side break your financial alliance with your significant other.

 Your Money Geek

-Many people do not find finance fun or maybe they feel finance needs to be overly serious, however finance can fun.
-In fact, I think the best planning happens when we check our preconceptions and judgements at the door, let down our self-defeating defenses and have some fun with our finances.
+Many people do not find finance fun or maybe they feel finance needs to be overly serious, however, finance can fun.
+In fact, I think the best planning happens when we check our preconceptions and judgments at the door, let down our self-defeating defenses and have some fun with our finances.

 I would like to thank all the amazing contributors that helped on this post.